zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 ## 1. Open the Condition Panel

-In a YOOtheme Pro Customizer view which layout elements rendering should be conditioned, enter the Builder, choose the element to condition, and open the Access Condition Rules panel under it [Advanced Settings](https://yootheme.com/support/yootheme-pro/joomla/elements).
+Within a YOOtheme Pro Customizer view, which layout elements rendering should be conditioned, enter the Builder and choose the element to condition.
+Open the Access Condition Rules panel under it [Advanced Settings](https://yootheme.com/support/yootheme-pro/joomla/elements).

 {% image %}
 ![Open Access Condition Panel](/assets/ytp/access/integration/open-condition-panel.gif)